Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Definitions and Preliminaries

-During retrieval, encoded coupons are drawn uniformly at random with replacement.
+During retrieval, encoded symbols are drawn uniformly at random with replacement.
 Therefore, at each step, any column $g_j$ is drawn with probability $1/n$.

-\begin{definition}[Recovery Set \cite{gruica2024combinatorial}] A subset of drawn indices $S \subseteq [n]$ forms a \emph{recovery set} for an information coupon $u_i$ if the standard basis vector $e_i$ lies within the span of the corresponding drawn columns, i.e., $e_i \in \langle g_j : j \in S \rangle_{\F_q}$. \end{definition}
+\begin{definition}[Recovery Set \cite{gruica2024combinatorial}] A subset of drawn indices $S \subseteq [n]$ forms a \emph{recovery set} for an information symbol $u_i$ if the standard basis vector $e_i$ lies within the span of the corresponding drawn columns, i.e., $e_i \in \langle g_j : j \in S \rangle_{\F_q}$. \end{definition}

 For simplicity, whenever the specific field $\F_q$ is clear, we will omit it from the notations.